 If you cannot pay this loan back before passing, the outstanding loan balance will be deducted from the money given to your beneficiary.

 There are four types of plans that you will be able to qualify for depending on your health.

-Level: This plan type offers no waiting period options and will have the lowest prices.
+Level: This plan type comes with no waiting period and has the lowest prices.
 Level is reserved for seniors with a healthy medical history, but some providers will take on specific medical conditions like diabetes or obesity.

 Graded: This product has a two-year waiting period that typically has a progressive payout schedule within years one and two.
 Graded offers midpoint premium prices.
 If you have a more serious medical condition, this plan could be your best option.

 Modified: This plan has a two-year waiting period.
 If you were to pass away in the first two years, your beneficiary would receive all the premiums paid plus 10 percent interest given to them.
 This product type is not recommended due to the high premium prices in correlation with the underwriting standards.

 Guaranteed Issue: This plan asks no medical questions and approves every applicant.
-There is a two-year waiting period that offsets the risk life insurance company.
+There is a two-year waiting period that is intended to offset the life insurance company’s risk.
 If the policyholder passes away during the waiting period, the beneficiary will receive all premiums paid plus 10 percent interest.
 A guaranteed issue plan could be your best option if you have a chronic or terminal illness.